dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-21-particles-in-boxes.md

 This is a post for my second year Phys Chem students but it may have tidbits of interest to others.

-The particle-in-a-box models are great for seeing how QM works and remains relevant:
+Particle-in-a-box models are great for seeing how quantum works.

+Particle-in-a-box models are not just toy models, either.
+For example:

 * The images above show the probability density waves of a surface electron trapped in a “ring” of iron atoms placed on a copper surface by [scanning